 MODERN FLORALS

 Florals are back – but these aren’t your mother’s florals.
 Gone are the small Liberty prints and in their place are bold, graphic, and sophisticated flowers, often rendered in black-and-white or high-saturation palettes.
-For inspiration, look to Australian painter Margaret Preston’s beautiful still lifes inspire botanical motifs that bleed and blend, creating a sense of dynamic movement.
+For painterly inspiration, look to Margaret Preston or David Hockney.

 CARDBOARD AND PAPER